mrcoopaloop11/gma2_maker/README.md

 ---
 ## User Manager Folder
-This set of plugins manipulate pool objects from the GrandMA2 software (i.e. Sequences, Macros, Effects, etc.)
+This set of plugins can manipulate pool objects from the GrandMA2 software (i.e. Sequences, Macros, Effects, etc.).
 This range of plugins can vary from adjusting individual songs (Its sequence and addons) or it can manipulate a entire array of songs.

 ### *BUILD Plugin*
-- Creates a sequence and requested addons for a new song
+- Creates a sequence and the requested addons for a new song
-- Assigns song onto the selected executor
+- Assigns song's first addon onto the selected executor
 - Not able to name a song with punctuation
 - Not able to name a song with specific version number
 - Naming songs are not case-sensitive